gator1/rundoo/app/README.md

 ```sh
 docker run --name rundoo-db-container -e POSTGRES_PASSWORD=mysecretpassword -d -p 5432:5432 postgres
 ```
-This set up the admin password for Postgres.
-It also builds the forwarding so you can access the database.
+This sets up the admin password for Postgres.
+It also builds the port forwarding so you can access the database.

 3. Install the command line tool, psql
 ```sh